jimmy4am/4am-test/README.md

 - Utilize your `update-session` API route in the `/upsell1` and `/upsell2` pages
 - Ensure that each page updates only the relevant fields for that step in the user journey

-### 4. Test Your Code
-- Ensure that session updates are correctly passed through the application
-- Verify that each update modifies only the intended field(s) in the Vercel KV database
-- Confirm that previously set fields remain unchanged when updating new fields

-### 5. Additional Challenges (Time Permitting)
-If you complete the above tasks and have time remaining, tackle one or more of these additional challenges.
-Discuss which one you would like to tackle before starting.

-- Optimize the conversion rate
-- Implement fraud protection for the API routes
-- Define and implement a `sessionData` type
-- Convert client-side rendered pages to server-side rendered (SSR) by removing "use client" directives and adjusting the code accordingly

 ## Evaluation Criteria
 You will be assessed on: